LM-Commons/LmcUser/README.md

 user authentication and registration to your Laminas site.
 It is designed to be very simple and easy to extend.

-More information and examples are available on the [LaminasUser Wiki](https://github.com/ZF-Commons/LaminasUser/wiki)
+More information and examples are available on the original [ZfcUser Wiki](https://github.com/ZF-Commons/ZfcUser/wiki)

 Requirements